Traditional Fillings vs Cuspal Restorations: Knowing When a Filling Is Enough and When Cusp Coverage Is Required

 When cusp walls thin below 2mm or post-RCT teeth are unprotected, a filling is not enough.
 Here’s the structural engineering rationale for cuspal restoration vs filling at Dazzle Dental Clinic.

 The decision between placing a filling and recommending a cuspal restoration is fundamentally about structural engineering.
 A filling replaces lost tooth material within the confines of the prepared cavity.
-A cuspal restoration — whether an onlay, overlay, or cusp-replacement ceramic restoration — covers and protects the remaining tooth structure, particularly the cusps that distribute occlusal load during chewing.
+A cuspal restoration — whether an onlay, overlay, or cusp-replacement ceramic restoration — covers and protects the remaining tooth structure, distributing occlusal forces across a ceramic surface rather than concentrating them on the remaining unsupported cusps.

 FAQs